isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_jan.rst

 2017
 ++++

-- December_: BigQuery comparing TCGA samples to GTEx tissues with Spearman correlation.
+- December2017_: BigQuery comparing TCGA samples to GTEx tissues with Spearman correlation.

-- November_: Run an R (or python) script in batch mode using dsub on the google cloud.
+- November2017_: Run an R (or python) script in batch mode using dsub on the google cloud.

-- October_: Using plotly for visualization in Shiny apps.
+- October2017_: Using plotly for visualization in Shiny apps.
 We implement an interatictive heatmap using heatmaply

-- September_: We implement a new statistical test in BigQuery: the one-way ANOVA.
+- September2017_: We implement a new statistical test in BigQuery: the one-way ANOVA.

-- August_: A small demo application using BigQuery as the backend for a Shiny app.
+- August2017_: A small demo application using BigQuery as the backend for a Shiny app.

-- July_: Look at the BigQuery RECORD data type in methylation tables from the GDC.
+- July2017_: Look at the BigQuery RECORD data type in methylation tables from the GDC.

-- May_: Continued from April: estimating the distance between samples based on shared mutations in pathways.
+- May2017_: Continued from April: estimating the distance between samples based on shared mutations in pathways.

-- April_: BigQuery compute a similarity metric on overlapping mutations between samples.
+- April2017_: BigQuery compute a similarity metric on overlapping mutations between samples.
 Uses MC3 mutation table and data from COSMIC.

-- March_: BigQuery to compute a pairwise distance matrix and a heatmap in R
+- March2017_: BigQuery to compute a pairwise distance matrix and a heatmap in R

-- February_: Using BigQuery, define K-means clustering as a user defined (javascript) function
+- February2017_: Using BigQuery, define K-means clustering as a user defined (javascript) function

-- January_: Comparing Standard SQL and Legacy SQL.
+- January2017_: Comparing Standard SQL and Legacy SQL.

 2016
 ++++